By Alex Morgan 1 min read

 Understanding Poker Hand Rankings and Their Relevance to Starting Hands

 Before dissecting individual hands, it’s vital to grasp how poker hand rankings impact starting hand selection.
 The standard hierarchy—from high card to royal flush—serves as a benchmark for hand strength.
 However, in the context of pre-flop decision-making, the relative strength of your hole cards is more about their combinatorial potential than their final rank.
-For example, pocket aces (AA) are statistically the strongest pre-flop hand, but knowing when and how to play them depends heavily on position and opponents’ tendencies.
+For example, Pocket Aces (AA) are statistically the strongest pre-flop hand, but knowing when and how to play them depends heavily on position and opponents’ tendencies.

-According to recent analyses, the probability of being dealt specific starting hands varies: pocket pairs occur approximately 6% of the time, with aces appearing roughly once every 221 hands.
-Recognising these probabilities allows you to tailor your starting hand range dynamically rather than rigidly following generic charts.
+According to recent analyses, the probability of being dealt specific starting hands varies: Pocket Pairs occur approximately 6% of the time, with aces appearing roughly once every 221 hands.
+Recognising these Probabilities allows you to tailor your starting hand range dynamically rather than rigidly following generic charts.

 Decomposing Starting Hands: Types and Strategic Context